 As you can see, paying upfront for a year of Noom saves a ton of money!
 However, if you want to quit Noom after a few months, cancellation of the 12-month plan will be more expensive than a shorter billing plan!

-If you do join Noom, I hope you’re happy with the app!
+Anyway, if you do join Noom, I hope you’re happy with the app!
 Thanks for supporting Black Alliance.